JDStraughan/jdstraughan.github.io/_posts/2015-06-02-our-walt-disney-world-trip-planning-faq.md

 **China**

 [China](http://en.wikipedia.org/wiki/China_(Epcot)) has street performances that are worth watching if you catch them on the way by.
-I personally find this the most disappointing of the countries, but it does have some fun shops and views.
+This country has some fun shops and views and a [Circle-Vision 360°](http://en.wikipedia.org/wiki/Circle-Vision_360%C2%B0) show [Reflections of China](http://en.wikipedia.org/wiki/Reflections_of_China).

 **Germany**